-Clara?
-LUIS

-Yes?
-CLARA

-When did you date the Instacart deliver LUIS ry boy?
+LUIS When did you date the Instacart delivery boy?

-(CLARA stops searching in the cabin net, sits ono the counter, and looks at LUIS.)

 Person.
 They're clearly not a boy.
 Please CLARA e stop saying that.
 It's kinda racist actually.

 Ok.
 Fine.
-So when did the two of you dat LUIS e?
+So when did the two of you dat LUIS te?

 Yesterday.
 CLARA

 Yesterday?
 LUIS

 Yes.
 CLARA

 The same night we got back together?
 LUIS

 Are you jealous?
 CLARA

 Of a delivery guy?
 No, I'm not jealous o LUIS of him.

 Them.
 CLARA

 Them?
 More than one guy?!
 LUIS

-CI LARA

-No. Their gender non-binary and use they- them pronouns.
+No. Their gender non-binary and use th CLARA ney-them pronouns.

-UIS

 You dated a gay guy?!

-CI LARA
+LUIS

+CLARA

+(CLARA stops searching in the cabinet, sits ono the counter, and looks at LUIS.)

 No. A queer person.
 Not a guy.
 And yes, I dated them.

-UIS

 Coño!
-This is
+This is...

-CI LARA

 Don't be a bigot, Luis.

-Ç

-UIS

-- then?
-What's the term for someone who was

-in a relationship with a man for over a deca ade and now dates queer people?
+I'm not!
+But...
+So what does that make you then?
+What's the term for someone whose been in a relationship with a man for over a decade and now dates queer people?

-CI LARA

 Why does it need a term?

-UIS

-Because!
+LUIS Because!
 I don't know.
-I just This is a lot of information to take in all at once!
+I just. . .
+This is a lot of information to take in all at once!

-CI LARA

-Oh, please!

--

-UIS
+You don't have to fucking get it!

+Wait, so... so...
+You really liked this person?

+I don't...
+I don't know what to say.

+Come on, Luis!

-Coño!
-Do you really not understand how the Seriously, Clara?
-I love you. his hurts me?
-You dating someone else?
+You really don't understand how this hurts me?
+You having real feelings for someone else?
+Seriously, Clara?
+I love you.

 (CLARA takes a breath.)

-CI LARA

 Come here.

-Allega e la companya de la companya 1 1 .
-1

 (LUIS goes to her.
-Standing between he r legs, sne gives nim a gentle kiss.)
+Standing between her legs, she gives him a gentle kiss.)

-Mon Coeur.
-TATOTE Cocui. •
+Mon Coeur. . .